TonuFish/EnumScribe/README.md

 - Analyzer warning for unnecessary `NoScribe` attributes
 - Localise diagnostic text
 - Scribe `T` in generic types where `T` is an enum
-- New attribute `ReScribe` to manually override scribe rules on a property/field basis (suffix, accessibility)
+- New attribute `ReScribe` to manually override scribe rules on a property/field basis (suffix, accessibility, json ignore)
 - Acknowledge `ReScribe` attribute on property without the containing class requiring ScribeEnum
-- Scribing structs and record structs
+- Scribe functionality for structs and record structs